Nothing in life is ever certain. But if you live with endometriosis, you can pretty much bet on one thing: You’re going to hurt.

 When the pain starts acting up, try these 10 life hacks to find comfort.

-If you’ve got endometriosis, heat is your friend — especially wet heat.
+If you have endometriosis, heat is your friend, especially wet heat.
 Submerging your belly in warm water relaxes tense muscles and eases cramps.

-Once you’ve filled up the tub, toss in some Epsom salts.
-In addition to being effective pain relievers, these crystals are high in magnesium, which is good for your bones.
+Once you’ve filled up the tub, toss in some Epsom salt.
+In addition to being an effective pain reliever, these crystals are soothing to the skin.

 Pop in earbuds and turn on soothing music to transform your bathtub into a spa escape.
 Tune out the world and soak for at least 15 minutes to get the maximum benefit.